George Koonce: East Carolina University

 He spent of two years as an Assistant Athletic Director for Development, assisting with fundraising and marketing of the department.
 He also earned his master's degree in Sport Management in 2006 from ECU.

 Green Bay Packers

 He served in the Packers front office as the Director of Player Development for the Green Bay Packers for the 2006 season.
-Koonce currently serves on the Packers Board of Directors.
+Koonce was still on the Packers Board of Directors as of July 2025.

 Marquette University

 He served as the Senior Associate Director of Athletics at Marquette University in Milwaukee, Wisconsin.
 He was responsible for fundraising, major gifts, community relations, and student welfare.
 He joined the Golden Eagles in 2007.
 He also pursued his Ph.D. in Sport Administration while at Marquette.

 University of Wisconsin–Milwaukee

 He was introduced as the new University of Wisconsin–Milwaukee Director of Athletics on March 17, 2009, and began his duties on April 1.
 He was placed on administrative leave in April 2010, and his resignation was announced on June 2, 2010.
 The Milwaukee Journal Sentinel reported, "Koonce's resignation was related to the death of Koonce's wife, Tunisia, who died of cancer last October" and that "the death of Koonce's wife put (him) in the position of being the principal caretaker for his two children, ages 3 and 12."